iwagumi_featuredimage

 ✅ Fix: Limit yourself to 2–3 species max.

-❌ Mistake 3: Ignoring Negative Space
+❌ Ignoring Negative Space

 Filling every gap with plants or rocks removes visual balance.